 The CEMP details the processes that will be used to keep the local community and relevant agencies informed about the operation and environmental performance of this Project.
-The main point of contact with DPE for this Project will be via the Major Projects website and all community consultation will be managed by Transgrid throughout the duration of the Project.
+The main point of contact with Department of Planning, Housing and Infrastructure (formerly DPE) for this Project will be via the Major Projects website and all community consultation will be managed by Transgrid throughout the duration of the Project.